Association of Serbo-Macedonians: History

-Kosta Grupchev one of the leading activists of the association.
+Serbia tried to promote Macedonism as a stage towards the Serbianisation of the Macedonian Slavs.
 In Belgrade, the group's members met with the Serbian politician Stojan Novaković who pledged his support.
-Novaković proposed to spread Serbophilia so as to counteract the strong Bulgarian influence in Macedonia.
-The decision to create the association in Istanbul was taken at a meeting of the Serbian government in early August 1886.
-At the same meeting was taken also a decision to create the Saint Sava society, both for dissemination of the Serbian propaganda in the region of Macedonia.
-Novakovic's diplomatic activity in Istanbul played a significant role for the realization of this idea, especially through the establishment of the Association of Serbo-Macedonians.
-He was sent as the Serbian envoy in the capital of the Ottoman Empire, considered as one of the most important posts in that period.
+The decision to create the association in Constantinople was taken at a meeting of the Serbian government in early August 1886.
+At the same meeting, a decision to create the Saint Sava Society was taken.
+Both had the purpose to promote Serbian propaganda in Ottoman Macedonia.